forestgrape/coronavirus/index.md

 * [Salathe et al](#salathe) simulate both the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
 They find that good ventilation is in their setting as effective as vaccinating around half of the population.

 ### distancing
 Both aerosol/droplets (reek of alcohol like spread) and dry particulates (smoke-like) can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
-Inside, airflow can have a direction too: e.g. kitchen hood and toilet venting draw air.
+Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

 <p id='monitor'></p>